 3. Hyatt Place Minneapolis Downtown

 There is also a Hyatt Place Downtown in Minneapolis.
 This Hyatt Place tends to win on location, being only minutes from Target Field, the University of Minnesota, U.S. Bank Stadium, and The Armory.
-This Minneapolis hotel is connected to the iconic, climate-controlled Skyway and located only two blocks from Hiawatha Light Rail.
+This Minneapolis hotel is connected to the iconic, climate-controlled Skyway and is located only two blocks from Hiawatha Light Rail.

 The rooms here are nice and large if a little spartan.
 The Hyatt Place hotel has a nice gym and a small pool.
 Food options in Downtown Minneapolis are plentiful, with restaurants open for dinner (some are closed on Sunday and/or Monday night).
 The bar at Hyatt Place Downtown serves meals until midnight.

 The Hyatt Place Downtown in Minneapolis is worth considering as it is likely to be closer to a business destination in the downtown area than Hyatt Regency Minneapolis.
 It’s also several blocks closer to the light rail line to/from the airport.